 Vasari Corridor over Arno River with Uffizi Gallery entrance in Florence, Italy.

-The Uffizi Gallery
+Discovering the Uffizi Gallery

-Vasari Corridor Experience
+Experience with the Vasari Corridor

 Visitors walking through the arcade of the Uffizi Gallery in Florence, Italy.